 is very well known for fashion around the world, and offer shoes that see usage for general wear in addition to running.
 The Air Max Tailwind 7 is another well-designed shoe put out by Nike.
 It is visually appealing and the special bottom design allows the shoe to separate itself from others a bit.
 The Tailwind 7 is available in 12 different colors that are a bit less eye-popping, though this is useful for making them more usable as everyday shoes.

-cushioning pods, and its Ethlyene Vinyl Acetate foam.
+cushioning pods, and its Ethylene Vinyl Acetate foam.
 The upper also gives a bit of protection above the foot, though a lack of overlays hinders this a bit.
-Overall, the Air Max Tailwind 7 offers decent protection.
+Overall, the Nike Air Max Tailwind 7 offers decent protection.

 The support in the Tailwind 7 is probably a bit stronger than most common trainers today, which generally lean toward the more minimalist